deioh/Jarvis/rubynotes.md

 3.  **Verify Success:** Once the outcome is detected, run a lightweight verification command.
 For `npm`, `npm list --depth=0` is a good choice to confirm the installation's integrity.

 **Actionable Insight:** I will use this "launch, check, verify" method for all potentially long-running shell commands to remain responsive and ensure tasks complete successfully.

+---
+## Supervisory Protocol for AI Delegation (`#junior`)

+**Date:** July 4, 2025

+**Context:** The user, SirDei, has authorized me to delegate tasks to other AI models to accelerate development.

+**Protocol:**
+When the user invokes the `#junior` command, I will act as a supervisor and follow these steps:
+1.  **Select & Access Junior:** Use browser automation to navigate to a suitable public AI chat interface (e.g., Perplexity, You.com).
+2.  **Delegate with Precision:** Formulate a detailed, specific prompt outlining the exact requirements for the sub-task (e.g., generating a React component, writing a database schema).
+3.  **Supervise & Verify:** Receive the generated code or plan from the junior AI.
+4.  **Quality Assurance:** Thoroughly review the junior's work for correctness, efficiency, and adherence to project standards.
+5.  **Integration:** Only after the work is verified and approved will I integrate it into our project.

+**Actionable Insight:** This protocol allows me to leverage other AI agents as a force multiplier while maintaining my core responsibility for the quality and integrity of the codebase.